edbzn/blog/content/blog/managing-subscriptions-in-angular/index.md

 This approach removes a lot of code and looks significantly better.

-Sometimes we need more than one Subscription in the view context.
-In this case instead of doing this imbrication.
+But sometimes we need more than one Subscription in the view context, in this case instead of doing this imbrication.

 ```html
 <ng-container *ngIf="book$ | async as book">